Couscous

 (North African steamed pasta grains)

-Couscous is a commonly served starch in the region of Northwest Africa known as the Maghreb.
+Couscous is a commonly served type of pasta in the region of Northwest Africa known as the Maghreb.
 In typical Maghreb cooking, couscous is cooks in the top part of a pot known as a couscousière.
-The bottom part holds a stew, or tagine, whose simmering steams and flavors the couscous.
-The method described here is the quick way to make couscous.
-It does not make as fluffy or fragrant a dish, but it is much easier and requires no special equipment.
+The bottom part holds a stew, or tagine, whose simmering vapors steam and flavor the couscous.

 4 to 6 servings